Anthony J. Celebrezze Federal Building

 The Anthony J. Celebrezze Federal Building (also known as the Federal Office Building, the Celebrezze Building, or the Federal Building for short) is a skyscraper located in downtown Cleveland, Ohio.

 Design

 The building was designed by the firms of Outcault, Guenther, Rode & Bonebrake, Schafer, Flynn & Van Dijk, and Dalton, Dalton, Little, and Newport, The building has 32 stories, rises to a height of 419 ft, 1007000 sqft of space, and is located at 1240 East 9th Street.
 Huber Hunt and Nicols served as general architects and contractors.
-It was completed in 1967 and houses U.S. government agency offices.
+It was completed in the Fall of 1966 and opened in 1967 and houses U.S. government agency offices.

 History

 Named after Cleveland's 49th mayor, United States Secretary of Health, Education, and Welfare and Federal appeals judge Anthony J. Celebrezze, the Federal Building is typical of the modern, commercial office buildings of the 1960s.
 It displays strength in design through a purity and rich variety of materials.
 When construction began, protesters demonstrated against the lack of minority contractors.
 Problems with the foundation delayed construction.
 As the building was being built, a piece of the building's stainless-steel skin fell, hitting a parked car on Lakeside Avenue.
 As Federal agencies were moving in 1967–68, a fire hose on the 25th floor burst and water caused damage.